 This one may not be much of a surprise, but poor oral hygiene habits are the leading causes of gum disease.
 When you don’t brush your teeth regularly, or you don’t floss, gum disease can worsen—performing proper oral hygiene daily does more than just keep your teeth white.

+It’s important to make sure that every six months, you’re visiting the dentist for a cleaning and to make sure that everything checks out.
 If gum disease has already started to form, it’s important that you take care of the problem as soon as possible.
 This is where a dentist comes in and can help start providing treatment for you.
 In many cases, a one-time treatment is all you’ll need to start healing your gums.

 While many people don’t like going to the dentist, here at Wayzata Dental, we offer pain-free oral examinations.
 We aim for every procedure to be minimally invasive and strive to provide a safe, clean, and relaxing environment in which to have dental work done, including basic oral examinations.